zulip/zulip/templates/zerver/help/marking-messages-as-unread.md

 # Marking messages as unread

-Zulip lets you manually mark messages as unread, which makes it easy to return to a conversation later.
+Zulip lets you manually mark messages as unread.
 Specifically, Zulip offers a **Mark as unread from here** option, which lets you mark the selected message and all newer messages in your current view as unread.

+There are many ways to use this feature, including:

+- When you don't have time to read a conversation carefully, or to follow up on action items, mark messages as unread to return to them later.

+- You can mark messages as unread when you [subscribe to a stream](/help/browse-and-subscribe-to-streams).
+This makes it [convenient](/help/reading-strategies) to review all the recent conversations in that stream.

+- Mark the results of your [search](/help/search-for-messages) as unread to review them at leisure.

 ## Mark as unread from selected message